-The Company did not complete any acquisitions during the three months ended September 30, 2012.
+The Company did not complete any acquisitions during the nine months ended March 31, 2013.

 In fiscal year 2012, the Company acquired certain assets of Ziff Davis Enterprise from Enterprise Media Group, Inc., a New York-based online media and marketing company in the business-to-business technology market, to broaden its registered user database and brand name in the business-to-business technology market.
-Additionally, the Company acquired 100% of the outstanding equity interests of ITBE, to broaden its registered user database and media access in the business-to-business technology market.
-The Company also acquired operations from eleven online publishing businesses.
-The Company also recorded \$4.6 million in earn-out payments related to a prior period acquisition as addition to goodwill.
+Additionally, the Company acquired 100% of the outstanding equity interests of NarrowCast Group, LLC, or ITBE, to broaden its registered user database and media access in the business-to-business technology market.
+The Company also acquired the operations of eleven online publishing businesses.
+The Company recorded \$4.6 million in earn-out payments related to a prior period acquisition as an addition to goodwill.